newbooks/ssl-expiration/README.md

 This is a script to detect the expiration date of a web site.

+The default https port is 443.
+If your site uses a different port, you can use domainname:port format to specify alternative port.

 It takes in the website from command line with the option to:
 - report the only sites whose expiration date is within certain days